rosbashlab/HyperTRIBE/docs/source/installation.rst

 Update Shell Scripts
 --------------------
-Update Shell Scripts to reflect the location of software location, annotation and genome indices.
-Open the shell scripts with a text editor like nano or emacs and update the following lines of code with the location of HyperTRIBE code, annotation files, Bowtie2 and STAR indices.
+Update Shell Scripts to indicate location of software location, annotation and genome indices.
+Use a text editor, like nao or emacs, to open shell scripts and update the location of HyperTRIBE code, annotation files, Bowtie2 and STAR indices.

 Edit these variables in **trim_and_align.sh**
 ::